johnseto/SolisAgileManager/README.md

 This optimisation means that the absolute minimum number of `control` API calls are made (from about 17,000 per year down to around 2,000), and hence the minimum number of Inverter EEPROM writes are carried out.

+### Adding Support for Other Inverters

+Although the app was originally developed for Solis Inverters, there's no reason why it can't support Other inverter types.
+However, I won't be able to develop them because it's impossible to test - so would need others to collaborate and contribute implementations for other inverters.

+If you'd like to consider contributing, the steps are generally something like this:

+1. Add a new project similar to the `SolisManager.Inverters.Solis` one in the project, for your inverter, which has a class that implements the `IInverter` interface (with methods to set a charge, and retrieve SOC and other state from the inverter).
+2. Extend the `SolisManager.InverterFactory` class to return an instance of the `IInverter` implementation, based on the config type passed in.
+3. Create a new config class for the inverter to collect and settings that are required, similar to `InverterConfigSolis`.
+   You'll also need to add the `JsonDerivedType` attribute for the new type in `InverterConfigBase`.
+4. Create a new component to collect the configuration, similar to the `SolisInverterConfig.razor` component.
+5. Extend the `ConfigSettings.razor` `InverterSettings()` method to return the new config component

+That should be most of what's required.
+I may create a couple of skeleton implementations for the more popular inverter types to get people started....

 ### Other Things I've Written